adamsjlcode/HA_2023/automations/README.md

   - Turns off normal lights, color mode, and sync music lights.
 - **Conditions**: None.

+**Play Clock Sound on the Half-Hour**

+**Description**:
+This automation plays a clock sound every half-hour when the sun is up.

+- **Triggers**: The time pattern reaches the 30-minute mark on any hour.
+- **Actions**:
+  - Plays a clock sound on the home media player.
+- **Conditions**: Only runs when the sun is above the horizon.

+---

+**Play Clock Sound on the Hour**

+**Description**:
+This automation plays a clock sound every hour when the sun is up and frog sounds are not playing.

+- **Triggers**: The time pattern reaches the top of the hour (00 minutes).
+- **Actions**:
+  - Plays a clock sound on the home media player.
+- **Conditions**: Only runs when the sun is above the horizon and frog sounds are not enabled.

 ## How to Contribute

 Contributions are welcome!
 To add new automations or improve existing ones, please follow these steps: